distcode/w365ws/Lab-A.md

 1. Task -
 2. Task -
 ***
+### 1. Task - Activate Trial Subscription
    >**Note**: Your trainer guides you through the process.
    <!---
-   >+ create an Azure Active Directory tenant
+   >+ create an Azure Active Directory tenant; Start with a M365 E5 Trial
-   >+ add a subscription
    >+ create a Globa Administrator account
-   >+ grant it all necessary permissions
    >+ add licences (Microsoft 365 E5, only buy licenses, no assignment!!!)
    --->